 Bladeless Lasik Eye Surgery in Honolulu, HI

 Maehara Eye Surgery & Laser specializes in Bladeless LASIK eye surgery in Honolulu, HI performed with the Allegretto Wave® and IntraLase™ FS lasers.
 The accuracy and speed of this premier combination of lasers are nothing less than mesmerizing.
 Beyond equipment, we cannot over-emphasize the importance of a thorough safety evaluation of all LASIK in Honolulu, HI candidates.
 Safety is always our #1 priority.
 A close second priority is the absolute value for your money.
 We offer extremely competitive prices and physician-only care.
-This means Dr. Maehara will personally discuss your options, complete your pre-operative evaluation, perform your surgery, and carry through all post-operative care. — call or contact us to schedule your free consultation today.
+This means Dr. Maehara will personally discuss your options, complete your pre-operative evaluation, perform your surgery, and carry through all post-operative care. <b?Only a consultation can help determine if LASIK is “safe and right” for you — call or contact us to schedule your free consultation today.

 See What Our Patients Are Saying: